cysc0/tasktrack/README.md

   It prevents undefined behavior, and I think it's a reasonable design decision since I feel that anyone (non-users) should be able to check up on other people's tasks.

+  For non-admins, the user page only displays username and admin status For admins, they have the option to edit any user's name or delete them.
+  I've seeded 3 admin users, admin1, admin2, admin3 for demonstration purposes.
+  Admins can't be edited or deleted